OpenOverlayRouter/oor/README.md

   * control plane
   * tools

-Since version 0.3, the user space daemon `lispd` is responsible for both control plane and data plane functionality.
-It is responsible for creating a virtual interface for the EID(s), encapsulating/decapsulating packets, maintaining the mapping cache, etc. (data plane functionality) and for sending and receiving control messages, managing interfaces, etc. (control plane functionality), among other funcionalities.
+Since version 0.3, the user space daemon 'lispd' is responsible for both control plane and data plane functionality.
+It is responsible for creating a virtual interface for the EID(s), encapsulating/decapsulating packets, maintaining the mapping cache, etc. (data plane functionality) and for sending and receiving control messages, managing interfaces, etc. (control plane functionality), among other functionalities.

 The distribution offers some external tools as well, which can be used for various testing and debugging purposes.

 The current reference platform for LISPmob development is Ubuntu Server 12.04.1 LTS (Precise Pangolin), and OpenWRT 12.09 (Attitude Adjustment).
-It was also demonstrated on a Nokia N900 mobile phone running MeeGo 1.2 Community Edition.

 Network Prerequisites
 ---------------------